ionutl2/signing/README.md

-# signign_docs
+# signign_sheets
-Add-on to digitaly sign a document in Google Docs
+Add-on to digitaly sign a document in Google Sheets